Can breakdown of perturbation in the $\alpha$-attractor inflation lead to PBH formation?: Conclusions

-The present work has been carried out using some of the facilities provided by the University Grants Commission to the Center of Advanced Studies under the CAS-II program.
+\acknowledgments The present work has been carried out using some of the facilities provided by the University Grants Commission to the Center of Advanced Studies under the CAS-II program.
 CS and AS acknowledge the government of West Bengal for granting them the Swami Vivekananda fellowship.
-Bansundhara Ghosh acknowledges the Department of Science and Technology for providing her the DST-Inspire Faculty Fellowship.
+The Authors want to thank Dr. Bradley Kavanagh for useful correspondences regarding PBHbounds.
+BG(I) acknowledges the Department of Science and Technology for providing her the DST-Inspire Faculty Fellowship, and thanks Rajeev Kumar Jain, Nilanjandev Bhaumik and Jishnu Sai P for illuminating discussions.